Ketamine-Medetomidine General Anesthesia Occurs With Alternation of Cortical Electrophysiological Activity Between High and Low Complex States: Introduction

 The objective of the present research was to verify and describe how statistical properties associated with the complexity of cortical electrophysiological activity change as soon as an anesthetic induction agent is administered to a subject.
 Particularly verifying the changes in patterns and dynamics that occur along with the unfolding of the transition to unconsciousness, as well as the spatiotemporal organization of the cortical activity’s complexity during general anesthesia.

-For this objective, a database respective to an experiment that involved Ketamine-Medetomidine anesthetic induction in an old-world monkey was analyzed.
-In this database, electrophysiological neural activity was recorded by the use of a technique that offered simultaneously extensive coverage of cortical surfaces along with high spatial and temporal resolution.
-Two different complexity-metrics methods, the Fractal Dimension, and the Permutation Entropy were used to infer the complexity of the neural time series.
+For this objective, a database respective to an experiment that involved \textit{Ketamine-Medetomidine} anesthetic induction in an old-world monkey was analyzed.
+In this database, electrophysiological neural activity was recorded using a technique that simultaneously offered extensive coverage of cortical surfaces along with high spatial and temporal resolution.
+Two different complexity-metrics methods, the \textit{Fractal Dimension} \citep{higuchi1988approach} and the \textit{Permutation Entropy} \citep{bandt2002permutation} were used to infer the complexity of the neural time series.

-In this research, we have characterized the complexity of the electrophysiological neural activity in the awakened resting-state, Ketamine-Medetomidine general anesthesia, and also during the transition to induced unconsiousness.
-We have analyzed the complexity over distinct cortical regions at a local level, and also the spatiotemporal patterns established throughout the cortex at a systems level.
-Under resting-state conditions, the complexity of cortical activity demonstrated to be relatively constant along time, despite some events of reduced complexity that appeared and vanished quite frequently, taking place mainly over the temporal and occipital lobes.
-The transition to unconsciousness demonstrated to be quite fast, requiring about 30 to 40 seconds for the first remarkable alterations to take place.
-First, the complexity decreased at the occipital and temporal lobes, later diminished over the parietal and frontal lobes.
-During the transition, the central sulcus and areas nearby continued to display high complexity.
-We contemplated that the administration of the anesthetics promoted a novel specific dynamics and not a single overall decrease effect on the complexity of brain activity.
+In this research, we have characterized the complexity of the electrophysiological neural activity in the awakened resting state, Ketamine-Medetomidine general anesthesia, and during the transition to induced unconsciousness.
+We have analyzed the complexity of distinct cortical regions at a local level and the spatiotemporal patterns established throughout the cortex at a systems level.
+Under resting-state conditions, the complexity of cortical activity was demonstrated to be relatively constant over time, despite some events of reduced complexity that appeared and vanished quite frequently, taking place mainly over the temporal and occipital lobes.
+The transition to unconsciousness was demonstrated to be relatively fast, requiring about 30 to 40 seconds for the first remarkable alterations to occur.
+First, the complexity decreased in the occipital and temporal lobes and later diminished in the parietal and frontal lobes.
+However, during the transition, the central sulcus and areas nearby continued to display high complexity.
+We contemplated that administering the anesthetics promoted novel specific dynamics and not a single overall decrease effect on the complexity of brain activity.
 Locally, the complexity assumed a higher variation and randomly fluctuated without having a definite period.
-During general induced anesthesia the whole cortical spatiotemporal patterns dynamically alternated among high and low complex states, the states of high complexity observed had some features that resembled those respective to the awakened resting-state, nonetheless, we verified that both conditions were distinguishable at all times.
+During general induced anesthesia, the whole cortical spatiotemporal patterns dynamically alternated among high and low complex states; the states of high complexity observed had some features that resembled those respective to the awakened resting state.
+Nonetheless, we verified that both conditions were distinguishable at all times.